Skip to content

 1. Embrace a centralized, easy-to-use system

 Hotels like hospitality and wellness resort Blue Lagoon Iceland are increasingly turning to unified platforms to manage their entire operation – and for good reason.
-Having the functionality to handle room bookings, restaurants, activities, and all other services from one place not only avoids challenges like data errors, double bookings and lack of visibility between departments, but it makes life a lot easier for your staff too.
-There’s no need for them to waste time calling around to different departments in the hotel to book customers in for certain services and, critically, they only have to learn to use one system.
+Having the functionality to handle room bookings, restaurants, activities, and all other services from one place not only reduces manual errors, like double bookings, but it also gives you a central place for your staff to access availability and make changes.
+There’s no need for them to waste time calling around to different departments in the hotel to book customers for services, and they also don't have to spend a long time training to use multiple systems.

-An intuitive, easy to use hotel management solution not only requires less training in the first place, but it opens up staff to be able to perform multiple roles across the property.
+An intuitive, easy to use hotel management solution makes it simpler for your employees to perform multiple roles across the property.
 Why have employees sitting bored at a quiet check-in desk while your restaurant staff are running around handling dinner service?
 If everyone knows how to use the same interface – whether it’s for checking out guests or taking their table order – staff can step in to support each other and mix up their day-to-day tasks.
 Not only will this improve the guest experience, but it’s likely to boost team morale.
 And a happy team is usually a more productive team.

-A recent survey by Skift found that almost three-quarters of guests want to use their mobile device to manage their hotel experience, including checking in and out, paying, ordering food, and more.
-As staffing shortages continue to strain the smooth running of daily operations, embracing a mobile service strategy is a great way of keeping up with your customers’ needs and giving them control over the experience they have during their stay.
+A recent survey from Hotel Tech Report found that almost half of hotel guests prefer to use their mobile devices to manage their experience, including checking in and out, paying, ordering food, and more.
+As staffing shortages continue to strain the smooth running of daily operations, embracing a mobile service strategy is a great way of keeping up with your customers’ needs and letting them make changes to their stay.

 Mobile alerts can keep services running more smoothly too.
 If a guest suddenly requests housekeeping, all on-duty staff can be notified of the pending task on their mobile device until an available staff member accepts the alert.
 Not only could this mean that guests are tended to faster, but staff are empowered to manage their daily duties and ensure the workload is more evenly divided.

-This is where a unified hotel and property management system can make a real difference, seamlessly integrating all the tools needed to manage reservations, payments, revenue and staff management, marketing, and guest experience in one place.
-Staff must no longer spend their time doing mundane tasks, while guests benefit from consistent, efficient and personalized service.
+This is where a unified hotel and property management system can make a real difference, seamlessly combining all the tools needed to manage reservations, sales, inventory, payments, reporting, staff management, customer profiles, and more, in one place.

 As hotels focus on streamlining their services and getting the most from their staff, many recognize the value of implementing centralized software to run their business.
 This technology is designed to empower rather than replace the people that make your business tick and, in turn, will transform your guest experience for the better.
 Need some help getting started?
 Contact us.